 Sucre claims to be the capital of Bolivia.
-In reality La Paz acts as the de-facto capital and Santa Cruz is the leading commercial centre.
+In reality, La Paz acts as the de-facto capital and Santa Cruz is the leading commercial centre.
+Its laidback feel is the polar opposite of La Paz.
 However, Sucre charms travellers and many end up spending far more time there than initially planned.
-Its laidback feel is the polar opposite of La Paz .
-It is the perfect place to relax.
+After all, it’s the perfect place to relax.
 Founded by Spanish colonials who needed to escape the bone-chilling cold of Potosi, the city packs a punch in terms of historical places of interest.

-Convento de la Recoleta overlooks the town from a hill above and its grounds and cloisters are the perfect place to spend an afternoon.
+Convento de la Recoleta overlooks the town from a hill above and its grounds and cloisters are a great spot to spend an afternoon.
 Similarly, the roof of Convento de San Felipe Neri provides vistas of the city’s red roofs and white colonial buildings.
 A photographer’s dream!
 Getting away from the religious theme, Casa de la Libertad is the building where Bolivian independence was declared.
 This is the ideal stop for history buffs.
 Had enough of museums dedicated to statesmen and clerics?
 Then why not walk in the footsteps of dinosaurs at the intriguing Cal Orck’o?
-For more information on the practicalities of visiting these sights click here.
+For more information on the practicalities of visiting these sights.

 Learning Spanish will enrich any trip to South America.
 It will provide you with a greater appreciation of the local culture.
 Sucre, with its pleasant climate and relatively low altitude, is the perfect spot to take some Spanish lessons.
-Sucre Spanish School and Academia Andina are both highly recommended.
-These schools offer volunteering opportunities as well as homestays.
+Sucre Spanish School is highly recommended.
+Schools offer volunteering opportunities as well as homestays.
 Both are great ways to have an authentic contact with local people.

 The Joy Ride Cafe and Bibliocafe Clasico both offer good Gringo-friendly menus, drinks and fairly consistent Wi-Fi connections.
 If, on the other hand, you want to simply cut costs and eat with the locals, why not check out the stalls at the main town market?